openrndr/orx/orx-compositor/README.md

 # orx-compositor

-A simple toolkit to make composite images.
+Toolkit to make composite (layered) images using blend modes and filters.

 ##### Usage